 Once the application has been approved, Half Price Books will send you an email to the email address provided, and you can pick up your books or other media at the nearest Half Price Books location.

-Keep in mind there’s a 60-day advance notice required for Half Price Book donation requests.
+Keep in mind that 60-day advance notice is required for Half Price Book donation requests.

 If your classroom or students have access to a Kindle, Amazon offers several eTextbooks for free.

 We didn’t forget those heading off to college.
 Check out our list loaded with discounts and freebies for college students.